-Subject Leader: Miss Allen in partnership with Miss Cole, Mrs Hall and Mrs Hanson
+Subject Leader: Miss Allen in partnership with Mrs Atkinson, Miss Cole, Mrs Hanson & Miss Slater

 The overarching aim for English in the National Curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word.
 It aims to develop their love of literature through widespread reading for enjoyment.

 The curriculum for English at Airedale Junior School aims:

 To teach children the skills needed to read easily, fluently and with good understanding

 - To develop the habit of reading widely and often, for both pleasure and information

 - To acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 - To appreciate our rich and varied literary heritage